afornelas/steamControllerSynth/README.md

 # steamControllerSynth
 >Turning Valve's Steam Controller into a fully functional Synth, compatible with MIDI files and input devices with full polyphony

-Continuing off of [Pila's](https://gitlab.com/Pilatomic/SteamControllerSinger) work, steamControllerSynth expands and enables the playback of MIDI data from both MIDI files and input devices.
-Instead of being limited to one voice per channel, and two total channels, this script implements a dynamically allocating queue in order to fully saturate all haptic motors enabling full polyphony for every MIDI channel, limited only by the amount of Steam Controllers avaiable.
+Continuing off of [Pila's](https://gitlab.com/Pilatomic/SteamControllerSinger) work, steamControllerSynth expands and enables the playback of MIDI data from both MIDI files and live playback from input devices.
+Instead of being limited to one voice per channel, and two total channels, this script implements a dynamically allocating queue in order to fully saturate all haptic motors connected to the computer enabling full polyphony for every MIDI channel, limited only by the amount of Steam Controllers avaiable.

 ## Prerequisites